 While at the University of Tennessee, Eighmy and colleagues at Oak Ridge National Laboratory directed efforts that resulted in the University of Tennessee’s selection to lead the Institute for Advanced Composites Manufacturing Innovation, a $259 million public-private partnership supported by the U.S. Department of Energy.

-Eighmy serves on the boards of the Coalition of Urban Serving Universities, Texas Biomedical Research Institute, San Antonio Medical Foundation, World Affairs Council of San Antonio, United Way of San Antonio and Bexar County, Texas International Education Consortium, San Antonio Economic Development Foundation, Conference USA and UP Partnership.
+Eighmy serves on the boards of the Association of Public and Land Grant Universities (APLU), APLU Coalition of Urban Serving Universities, Texas Biomedical Research Institute, San Antonio Medical Foundation, World Affairs Council of San Antonio, United Way of San Antonio and Bexar County, Texas International Education Consortium, San Antonio Economic Development Foundation, Conference USA and UP Partnership.
 He is a member of the Council of Public University Presidents and Chancellors, the Council on Competitiveness, and an Advisory Trustee of Southwest Research Institute.
-He currently serves as the Vice Chair of the San Antonio Chamber of Commerce Executive Committee.
+He currently serves as the Chair of the APLU Commission on International Initiatives and serves on the Council of the National Academies' Government-University-Industry Research Roundtable (GUIRR).

 Ph.D. in Environmental Engineering - University of New Hampshire